fletcher/MultiMarkdown-4/README.md

 # Notes #

-MMD v4 is not quite finished, but it's almost feature-complete when compared to MMD v3.
-A few things have been intentionally changed (and are reflected in the Test Suite)

 If you get an error that `greg` fails to build try `touch greg\greg.c`.
 I had an issue where the timestamp on that file might have been too old, which caused the build to fail.